 There are three Intercity bus routes between Abu Dhabi and Dubai:

-- Route 100 – Leaves Abu Dhabi Central Bus Station (in the Al Wahda area of the city) every 10 to 20 minutes.
-This service terminates at Al Ghubaiba Bus Station (Dubai Metro Green Line ) in Bur Dubai.
+- Route 100ย โ Leaves Abu Dhabi Central Bus Station (in the Al Wahda area of the city) every 20 to 35 minutes.
+This service terminates at Al Ghubaiba Bus Station (connecting to Dubai Metro Green Line ) in Bur Dubai.
 The journey takes approximately 135 minutes.

-- Route 101 – Leaves Abu Dhabi Central Bus Station (Al Wahda) every 15 to 20 minutes.
-This service terminates at Ibn Battuta Mall (Ibn Battuta Metro Station Red Line) and the bus ride takes around 90 minutes.
+- Route 101ย โ Leaves Abu Dhabi Central Bus Station (Al Wahda) every 20 to 35 minutes.
+This service terminates at Ibn Battuta Bus Station/Mall (connecting to Ibn Battuta Metro Station Red Line), and the bus ride takes around 90 minutes.

-- Route 102 – Leaves Mussafah Shabiya Bus Station every 40 minutes and terminates at Ibn Battuta Mall (Ibn Battuta Metro Station Red Line).
-The journey takes approximately 105 minutes.
+- Route 102ย โ Leaves Mussafah Shabiya Bus Station every 40-60 minutes and terminates at Ibn Battuta Mall Bus Station/Mall (connecting to Ibn Battuta Metro Station Red Line).
+The journey takes approximately 115 minutes.

 What Does the Bus From Abu Dhabi to Dubai Cost?

-A bus ticket is 25 AED one way.
-Customers can use a NOL card or pay cash at the bus station before embarking on the bus.
+A bus ticket is 25 AED one way.ย Customers can use a NOL card, a Hafialt Card or pay cash at the bus station before embarking on the bus.

-NB You cannot buy or top up the Dubai public transport card NOL from Abu Dhabi Central Bus Station.
+NB You can buy or top up the Dubai public transport card NOL from Abu Dhabi Central Bus Station.

 What Should I Expect On Board the Abu Dhabi to Dubai Bus?